-Chances are, if you’ve had an infection at some point in your life, you may have taken amoxicillin.
+First, let’s begin with the basics of amoxicillin.
+Chances are, if you’ve had an infection at some point in your life, you may have taken this antibiotic.
 You see, amoxicillin is a type of penicillin that is used for fighting specific bacterial infections.
-However, it does not work on infections caused by viruses, such as the flu.
-Here’s how the drug works:
+Basically, it’s one of the most common tools in your doctor’s tool kit.

 - Amoxicillin is created from a form of fungi called Penicillium fungi.

 - This drug fights infections by preventing bacteria from forming cell walls.
 As a result, the growth of bacteria stagnates, eventually killing it and putting a stop to the overall infection.

 What is Gonorrhea?

 Gonorrhea is one of the most common sexually transmitted infections (STIs).
 This bacterial infection can affect both males and females.
 It can affect the urethra, rectum, throat, and cervix of infected individuals.